Voxhaul Broadcast: Fact, Fiction and Turquoise EP (2009–2011)

-The 5 Song ep was recorded at Elliott Smith's studio "New Monkey" in Van Nuys, CA. NME Radio play listed the track "Fact Or Fiction."
-The band were guests and performed live on KCRW's show Morning Becomes Eclectic.
+The 5 song EP Fact, Fiction and Turquoise was recorded at Elliott Smith's studio "New Monkey" in Van Nuys, CA. NME Radio playlisted the track "Fact Or Fiction."
+The band were guest performers on KCRW's show Morning Becomes Eclectic.
 The band also performed for Daytrotter and the Silver Lake Jubilee.

 Timing Is Everything (2011–2012)

-The 11 song album is a mix of recordings from the Rotten Apples EP and new recordings produced and mixed by Tom Biller.
+The 11 song album Timing Is Everything is a mix of recordings from the Rotten Apples EP and new recordings produced and mixed by Tom Biller.
 The band toured the entire US in the spring of 2011.